-Another excellent experience is to see the whales up-close on board one of the professional whale-watching cruises available from operators such as Pacific Explorer.
-If you're with a group, why not charter a whale-watching adventure through Coffs Coast Charters.
+Another excellent experience is to see the whales up-close on board one of the professional whale-watching cruises.
+If you’re with a group, why not charter a whale-watching adventure?

 For more information about how to experience whale watching on Coffs Coast contact the Coffs Coast Visitor Information Centre on 1300 369 070.